-- Not installing enough gravel above the drain to protect is from sediment, leaves or any other intrusive materials that may get into the window well drain.
+- Not installing enough gravel above the drain to protect is from sediment, leaves or any other intrusive materials that may enter the drain.

-Once that drain is blocked and/or not draining, there is no cost effective or reliable way of cleaning this drain out.
+Once a window well drain is blocked and/or not draining there is no cost effective or reliable way of cleaning this drain out.
 Full replacement is the only way to guarantee a positive flow moving forward.

-The foundation wall, within the excavated area, is then primed to recieve the first layer of rubberized membrane.
+The foundation wall, within the excavated area, is then primed to receive the first layer of rubberized membrane.
 The primer ensures the membranes perfect adhesiveness to the surface of the wall.